Chapter 13 Bankruptcy Allows You To Repay All Or Part Of Your Debt Monthly Over Time

 It’s up to you to be fair and honest throughout the entire process.
 Judges and trustees give you the most favorable treatment when you show your good faith, cooperation, and compliance.

-To schedule a free consultation and find out whether Chapter 13 Bankruptcy or another kind is the best way to relieve your overwhelming financial stress, call 972-628-4905 or email [email protected] today.
+To schedule a free consultation and find out whether Chapter 13 Bankruptcy or another kind is the best way to relieve your overwhelming financial stress, call 972-848-0155 or email at [email protected] today.

 While based in Dallas, I serve clients throughout North Texas.